whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

 ---

 ## **Libhub**
 *My vision of Libhub is to provide end users (my friends) an easy, accessible and functional site to view, track, and lend books.
-In order to achieve that goal, I developed the website to be easy to use, accessible, functional, while maintaing visually pleasing aesthetics*
+In order to achieve that goal, I developed the website to be easy to use, accessible, functional, while maintaing visually pleasant aesthetics*

-### **Features / Tutorial**
+### **Overview**

 ---